jedrichards/angularjs-handbook/README.md

 It is generally preferable however to create a highly granular set of modules - one module per site section, or even one module per file, and in each case explicitly define each module's limited set of dependencies.
 In this way the inter-dependency of modules is clear and the code is more testable.

-Whichever approach taken it is common to declare an `"app"` module upon which top level dependencies are declared and site specific config/bootstrapping work is registered.
+Whichever approach is taken, it is common to declare a main `"app"` module upon which top level dependencies are declared and any configuration work unique to the live site (i.e. not needed in test scenarios) can be completed.

 ## Module components

-These are the various decoupled components that are registered on the module.
+These are the various decoupled components that are registered on modules.
+They are variously: services, controllers, filters, directives, constants and simple values, either originating from the Angular core library or custom components.

 Module components are registered during the configuration phase and instantiated and injected with dependencies later on during the run phase, therefore they can be registered in any order.